kevinhooke/SimpleSpringMVCExample/README.md

 * a simplest case example of an app using a given framework, for comparing with other frameworks.

+If you remember struts-blank.war from back in the day then this is the same idea.

 ##What is this?
 This is a simplest case web app using Spring MVC that meets the above needs.